gmag11/EnigmaIOT/readme.md

 If several transmission errors are detected by node, it starts searching for gateway again.
 When found it keeps sending messages normally.

+So, node will always follow the channel that gateway is working in.

 ## Output data from gateway

 ### Uplink messages